 Santa-dad creeps past the boys’ bedroom in case they’re asleep; he jingles all the way in case they’re not.
 That’s how his mam used to do it, back when he was a mere snapper of whips.
 ‘You must get straight to bed!’ she’d say.
 ‘And stay asleep—or he won’t visit!’
 But come midnight, she’d be janglin’ those bells—the ones she’d inherited from her morris-dancin’ father: shin-pads, so he could kick noise straight down the lugholes of his Cornish neighbours whether they liked it or not.
 That’s tradition for ya.
 And, because some things don’t change, here they are—again.
-This time, owing to the fact that her son has arms like legs, they’re on his biceps.
+This time, though, owing to the fact that his arms are like legs now, the jingle-jangles are on his biceps.

 Freddie’s onto him.
 He’s eight, but he’s not stupid.
 And he has ears.
 ‘It’s Dad.
 I told you last year but you didn’t believe me!
 Just listen!’